HCanber/assemblyscript-ts-template/README.md

 }
 ```

-To be able to format Assemblyscript code in VS Code on save, follow these steps to install a custom formatter that tricks prettier into thinking the code is Typescript so it can format it correctly.
+To be able to format AssemblyScript code in VS Code on save, follow these steps to install a custom formatter that uses a few tricks so that prettier can format the code.

 - Install https://marketplace.visualstudio.com/items?itemName=jkillian.custom-local-formatters in VS Code